-6050 Systems Neuroscience: Functioning of the Nervous System (4) Cross listed as BIOEN 6430.
+6050 Systems Neuroscience: Functioning of the Nervous System (4)

 Understanding how the brain works is one of the deepest and most exciting challenges confronting modern science.
 This course will explore systems-level functioning of the nervous system, beginning with relatively concrete issues of sensory coding and motor control, and expanding into more abstract, but equally important, higher-order phenomena, such as language, cognitive and mood disorders, states of arousal, and experience-dependent modifications of neuronal operations.